xbach/docs/trezor-user/passwordmanager.rst

 **Shift + Alt + F** fills in username and password to the login form of a website (that you have stored previously with TREZOR Password Manager).

-Remember to have your TREZOR connected, otherwise it won't work.
+Remember to have your TREZOR connected, otherwise, it won't work.
 (Hint: the little blue square in the corner of the Password Manager extension icon indicates your device is connected and credentials are stored for current site).

 .. image:: images/pm-loginknownsite.png